What is Telehealth?

 Telehealth encompasses long-distance clinical care, patient education, public health, and health administration.
 Sometimes, the terms “telehealth” and “telemedicine” are used interchangeably, but in reality, telemedicine has a narrower focus than telehealth.
 Telemedicine refers specifically to remote clinical services only.

 To get medical care using telehealth services, all you need is a phone or a device that enables you to connect to the internet.
-Telehealth can be something as simple as talking with your doctor over the phone, or it may include the use of other technologies like chat messages, emails, and video conferencing.
+Telehealth can be something as simple as talking with your doctor over the phone or it may include the use of other digital technologies, such as chat messages, emails, and video conferencing.
 Some healthcare providers enable patients to use remote monitoring devices that send health data straight to a physician for analysis, such as ECG monitoring devices.
 This, too, falls under the umbrella of telehealth.

 READ ON THIS PAGE:

 What medical services can be performed via telehealth technology?

 Who is using telehealth today?

 What happens in a telehealth visit?

 How can you prepare for a telehealth visit?

 How do traditional health insurance policies handle the cost of telehealth?